 What can you do to start driving again?
-It’s especially frustrating when a deactivation comes with no warning or explanation.
+Getting deactivated is especially frustrating when it comes with no warning or explanation.

 Article Contents